jose-ibanez/CocoaPodsExample/README.md

 #CocoaPodsExample

 An example project that demonstrates how to set up and use [CocoaPods](https://github.com/CocoaPods).
 I created this project for a 10 minute demonstration at the July 2012 [PhillyCocoa](http://phillycocoa.org/) meetup.
-This example project was made and tested with CocoaPods 0.8.0, and I can't guarantee it will continue to work for newer versions.
+This example project was tested with CocoaPods 0.9.1, and I can't guarantee it will continue to work for newer versions.

 ##Instructions